-Broadly speaking there are two types of anaesthetic - regional and general, although a combination of these can also be used.
+Broadly speaking there are two types of anaesthetic, regional and general, although a combination of these can also be used.

 The information leaflets enclosed explain these techniques in detail and the risk and benefits of each of them.
-It is important that you read this information before your operation

 The decision as to which techniques will be used will be made on an individual basis between you and your anaesthetist based on: